 This year during the summer I participated in Undergraduate Research Opportunities Programme (UROP) hosted by Imperial College London in the Mathematics Department,where I was supervised by Seth Flaxman.
 I worked on the interpretability of convolutional neural networks and developed an algorithm to quantify their weight on the final classification of the inputs (preprint to come, with the collaboration of Esra Suel).
 Here is the Google Collaboratory notebook I developed with explanations and Python code for helping interpret and understand convolutional neural networks, which also includes our research results and the PCACE algorithm.
 This project was awarded the UROP prize for outstanding research by Imperial College Mathematics Department.
+We later published the paper in the Responsible AI and DeepSpatial workshops at KDD 2021.
+You can find it on arXiv here.

 During the fall semester I was a Course Assistant for the class Math 1b: Calculus, Series, and Differential Equations (the undergraduate single variable Calculus class at Harvard), where I helped the students during class, held office hours at the Math Question Center, and graded their homework.

 During the fall semester I became a Research Assistant for Damián Blasi at the Radcliffe Institute for Advanced Study at Harvard University, where we surveyed and coded SOTA methods for word embedding dictionaries’ definitions to study the emerging semantics from these spaces and variations across linguistical families.
+We published it in the Findings of ACL, 2021.
+Here you can find the paper on arXiv, and here you can find the accompanying code.

 I was named Harvard College Scholar (awarded to top 10% of class).